Monday, March 28, 2016

 Review

-Build in the techniques that combined hand-drawn animation and shot to frequent live-action into the distinct format of Who Framed Roger Rabbit.
-Here's what you get when Warner Bros unleashes their cartoon brand Looney Tunes and basketball legend Michael Jordan in a movie that some deem to be underwhelming.
+Taking inspiration from Who Framed Roger Rabbit's innovative techniques of combining hand-drawn animation and live-action into a separate format, here's what you get when Warner Bros unleashes their cartoon brand Looney Tunes and basketball legend Michael Jordan in a movie that some deem to be underwhelming.
 That type of film is SPACE JAM.
 And for several years, I've anticipated reviewing this nostalgic flick.
 Hopefully, my newly resumed schedule for this feature won't be as delayed as I've missed a year of re-watching it simultaneously.
 As you may have guessed, SPACE JAM is a movie based on the commercials in which Jordan had previously promoted his Air Jordan sneakers with Bugs Bunny.
 I find it frustrating that these product advertisements get adapted into a single full-length feature.
-I've always considered the possibility that SPACE JAM was in its regal splendour of blending live-action and animation.
+I've always considered the possibility that SPACE JAM, in all of its visual splendour, was a blend of live-action and animation.
 Though not to the extent that Robert Zemeckis had envisioned for Roger Rabbit.

 Michael Jordan wasn't much of an actor when his performance had gotten so uncharismatic and stiff.
 It could be that he didn't have experience in acting.
 He excels, however, in basketball.
-I hated how they expanded Bill Murray's cameo in the final round that the role should have been the Road Runner.
+I hated how they expanded Bill Murray's cameo in the final round, which the role should have been the Road Runner.
 I liked the gorgeous design of Bugs' love interest, Lola Bunny.
-Her personality is too shallow to be the foil and main centre for the cartoon hare.
+Her personality is too shallow to be the romantic interest of the cartoon hare.
 These factors should have slowed the film down in mainstream obscurity when only the soundtrack placement redeems its average quality.
 "I Believe I Can Fly" is probably one of the most iconic songs I want to hear again.

 SPACE JAM was neither good nor bad, and it should have been the movie that ended the Looney Tunes.
 Instead, it is enjoyable to younger fans of the cartoon characters and fans of Michael Jordan.
 Th-th-that's all, Folks!